Our research is editorially independent but we may earn a commission for purchases made through our links.

 Rock Paintings of Sierra de San Francisco

 Located near Mulege in the San Francisco Mountains are Baja’s most impressive rock art pictographs.
 A UNESCO World Heritage Site in 1993, the paintings date back more than a thousand years – some are even more than 7,000 years old as found through carbon dating.
-There are about 250 caves, all located in El Vizcaino bioreserve, with the drawings that depict humans and their rituals, animals and tools, believed to have been made by the Cochimí, indigenous inhabitants of Baja California.
+There are about 250 caves, all located in El Vizcaino bioreserve, with drawings that depict humans and their rituals, animals and tools, believed to have been made by the Cochimí, indigenous inhabitants of Baja California.

 Magdalena Bay is filled with striking beauty and abundant wildlife from pelicans to whales.
 In fact, it’s best known for offering close encounters with gray whales that congregate here between mid-January and mid-April before heading north to Alaska on their annual migration.
 Lots of other creatures enjoy the shelter found here as well, including an abundance of sea birds seeking sanctuary in the large swathes of mangroves neighboring the bay.